KarimJedda/KarimJedda/README.md

 ### Hello 🇺🇸, Bonjour 🇫🇷, Hallo 🇩🇪, السلام عليكم 🇹🇳 👋

 I'm Karim Jedda, I maintain a personal blog on [karimjedda.com](https://karimjedda.com).

-You can find my older articles on [funnybretzel.com](https://funnybretzel.com)
+I'm the author of [datawithrust.com(https://datawithrust.com) and maintain [arewedatayet.com(https://arewedatayet.com).

 My main socials are [LinkedIn](https://www.linkedin.com/in/karim-jedda/) and [Twitter](https://twitter.com/KarimJDDA).
 Feel free to reach out if you have any questions.